PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 two-call multiplicity before choosing result targets.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal slice/concat result characterization checkpoint

+This recovery has fourteen ordered slots and exactly two production calls.
+The first slot is itself the two-dictionary channel-slice/pad-Mul result tuple.
+The remaining slots return fixed rewrite dictionaries, a two-key probable-NHWC sanitizer dictionary, and a final layout dictionary with four mutation counters plus non-mutating `iterations`.
+The shared executor already returns the complete nested tuple, but the orchestration runner and lowerer delegate return `None`, and both production calls discard it.

+Empty-model fixtures now freeze every child schema.
+Structural checks also freeze unconditional unused-tensor cleanup in the pre-Add and layout owners, so zero counters cannot be used as a general no-mutation guard.
+A strict expected-failure contract requires both runner layers to propagate `Tuple[Any, ...]`, retains the two production results as `_terminal_slice_concat_recovery_results` and `_final_slice_concat_recovery_results`, and requires both to remain unconsumed.

+The focused fourteen-slot schema/cleanup, channel-slice child, boundary, terminal-layout, architecture, and pass-efficiency gate is `465 passed, 1 xfailed in 20.37s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.
+The sole strict xfail is the missing two-layer propagation and two production assignments; production is unchanged here.

+The two distinct predecessor/successor pairs, fourteen stable IDs, callback identity, ModelIR/layout/diagnostics routing, invocation multiplicity, and pass order remain fixed.
+At implementation, add only two returns and two production assignments, update stale structural expectations, validate sequentially, commit, and push only.
+Do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the